Brendan838/e-commerceBackEnd/README.md

 ## Description

 Hello!
 This project was built using node.js, and several node packages including express and sequelize.
-This app's purpose was to test my ability to code a program that uses object relational mapping to connect to a SQL database using javascript, and interact with that database through GET, POST, PUT, and DELETE requests on a server built with express.
-In my video walkthrough, I use the insomnia app to test if this database is able to be interacted with on the live server.
-Thanks!
+This app's purpose was to test my ability to code a program that uses object relational mapping to connect to a SQL database using javascript and interact with that database through CRUD operations.
+In my video walkthrough, I use the insomnia app to test GET, POST, PUT, and DELETE requests my server to demonstrate that the CRUD operations interact with the database in real time.

 ## Table of Contents